 Persistent pain on your lower or upper jaw should never be ignored.
 You need to consult your oral surgeon or local dentist Richmond Hill immediately if you are suffering from constant jaw pain.
-The professional will ask a few questions in order to better understand the cause of the jaw pain and provide effective treatment options.
+The professional will ask a few questions in order to better understand the cause of jaw pain and provide effective treatment options.
 You will need to undergo thorough examinations in order for the condition to be diagnosed and a suitable treatment plan administered.
-There are many reasons for jaw pain that have been covered in general dentistry.
-You will never know the cause unless you go for evaluation.
+There are many reasons for jaw pain that have been covered in family dentistry.
+You will never know the cause unless you go for an evaluation.

-The temporo mandibular joint is a joint of the jaw that can experience trauma or injury causing significant pain.
+The temporomandibular joint is a joint of the jaw that can experience trauma or injury causing significant pain.
 When you have a TMJ disorder, one of the telltale signs is a clicking sound when opening your mouth or chewing food.
 TMJ disorders need to be treated immediately since they can cause the jaw to remain stuck in one position.

 Jaw pain may also be as a result of gum disease or cavities.
 Even though these conditions do not affect the jaw area, they can still cause pain that radiates to the jaws.
 People who have severely damaged teeth and infected gums may experience jaw pain especially when chewing or biting food.
-It’s important to practice good oral hygiene in order to lower your risk of developing periodontal disease that affects the jaws.
+It’s important to practice good oral hygiene in order to lower your risk of developing a periodontal disease that affects the jaws.

-Dental abscess, treated using quick and effective family dentistry procedures, can also cause jaw pain.
+A dental abscess, treated using quick and effective family dentistry procedures, can also cause jaw pain.
 The abscess forms when the nerve or pulp is infected.
 Abscess builds up when a tooth is infected but goes untreated for too long.
 The bacteria quickly spread from the roots to the tooth and it can even affect the bone tissue.
-When the infection gets to the bone tissue, it is likely to cause pain on the upper or lower jaw.
+When the infection gets to the bone tissue, it is likely to cause pain in the upper or lower jaw.
 Going for regular dental checkups is one way to prevent this kind of jaw pain.